 Conflict has been the leading driver of humanitarian crises around the world.
 And in times of conflict, everyone is at risk, including humanitarian workers, who are usually the first to respond in relieving the suffering of people affected by such crises.
-In this podcast episode of On-air with WorldAware, Jack Cloonan, Head of Special Risks, talks about the threats faced by aid workers in Sub-Saharan Africa.
+In this podcast episode of On-air with WorldAware, our Head of Special Risks talks about the threats faced by aid workers in Sub-Saharan Africa.

 Humanitarian aid organizations, and by extension aid workers, tend to operate in areas where the security environment is severely degraded.
 Sub-Saharan countries characterized by poverty, violence, and/or inequality present challenging and often hostile working conditions.
 These conditions undermine the operational effectiveness of aid workers to do their jobs and leave them vulnerable to kidnapping.
 Listen in to learn more.